Shrinking target horospherical equidistribution via translated Farey sequences: Introduction

 The notion of shrinking target equidistribution for horocycles has been precisely formulated for $d=2$ and the aforementioned Fuchsian groups at~\cite[(1.2)]{Tse21}.
-We now extend this definition to $d \geq 2$ and $\Gamma$, noting that for $d=2$ and $\Gamma$ the definitions in~\cite{Tse21} and in this paper are essentially the same, with each being more general than the other in different aspects.
-Let $I_\ell$ be the $\ell \times \ell$ identity matrix, Let $\mu$ be the Haar measure on $G$ normalized so that the measure of a fundamental domain of the lattice $\Ga$ is equal to one, $\mu_0$ be the Haar measure on $\SL(d-1, \RR)$ normalized in the same way with respect to the lattice $\SL(d-1, \ZZ)$, and $\mu_H$ be the left-invariant Haar measure on $H$ normalized in the same way with respect to the lattice $\Ga_H$.
-Explicitly, we have that $\wrt \mu_H = \wrt \mu_0 \wrt{ \boldsymbol{b}}$ (cf~\cite[(3.4)]{Mar10}).
+We now extend this definition to $d \geq 2$ and $\Gamma$, noting that for $d=2$ and $\Gamma$ the definition in~\cite{Tse21} and in this paper are essentially the same, with each being more general than the other in different aspects.
+Let $I_\ell$ be the $\ell \times \ell$ identity matrix.
 Define the diagonal flow and the unipotent elements where the abelian subgroups are the stable and unstable horospherical subgroups, respectively, for $\Phi^t$.
 Let $\wrt {\boldsymbol{x}}$ (and $\wrt {\widetilde{\boldsymbol{x}}}$) be the Lebesgue measure on $\RR^{d-1}$, normalized so that it is a probability measure on $\TT^{d-1}$.
 For a set $\Bb \subset \RR^{d-1}$, let

 Fix $L \in G$ and let $\Aa_L$ be defined as in Section~\ref{subsec:GammaDuplicates}.
 Given a bounded subset $\Aa \subset \Aa_L$ with measure zero boundary with respect to $\wrt {\boldsymbol{x}}$, we refer to $\Ga L N^-(\Aa)$ as a {\em (left-)translated horosphere} and say it {\em equidistributes} on a $\mu$-measurable subset $\mU$ of $\Gamma \backslash G$ if Here $\In_S$ is the indicator function for a set $S$, and the argument of $\In_{\mU}$ is considered as an element of $\Gamma \backslash G$.
 When $L = I_d$, we also say the {\em horosphere} and the {\em horosphere equidistributes}.\footnote{There are some extra complications in the proofs for generic $L$ versus $L = I_d$ for which having terminology distinguishing these cases is convenient.} Translated horosphere equidistribution has been studied in various setups in a number of papers such as, for example,~\cite[Theorem~1.2]{EM},~\cite[Proposition~2.4.8]{KM96},~\cite[Theorem~5.2]{MS10}, and~\cite[Theorem~1.1]{EMV09}.
 Note that the horosphere and translated horospheres are all regarded as objects in the space $\Gamma \backslash G$, and their equidistribution is with respect to the right-action of $\Phi^t$.